Rayza-Slyce/Recruitment_Lure_Investigation_Pt2_Dynamic_Analysis/README.md

 - staged payload delivery systems
 - evasive infrastructure design

-## 2nd Suspicious IP Identified
+## Second Suspicious IP Identified

 After delivery of the `/sunset.txt` payload, C2 communication was then made with IP 15.235.156.143 via port 56001.
-This seemed unusual and given the high volume of communication that remained persistent during 40 minutes of observation, encompassing multiple 'scheduled tasks', this is likely the primary C2 server.
+This seemed unusual and given the high volume of communication that remained persistent and consistent during 40 minutes of observation, encompassing multiple 'scheduled tasks', this is likely the primary C2 server.

 No further communication attempts were observed with other IP addresses during this window, just consistent, repeated communication with 15.235.156.143.

 This suggests that the 'scheduled task' is in place for optional future amendments or instructions for the payload.

 ---